parsabsh/linux-notes/README.md

 We have already learned the `cat` command to view files.
 Here, we introduce some more commads to do this.

-**Note:** All of the following commands also work for multiple files.
+**NOTE:** All of the following commands also work for multiple files.

 ### more